About Clinical Research at HDFCCC

 - provides central oversight of research personnel (clinical research coordinators and data managers) via the Research Personnel Unit, which provides initial and ongoing training, education, monitoring, and mentorship

-- provides protocol development and editing, consent form development, full regulatory compliance (NCI, FDA, DOD, peer reviewed sponsors or foundations, HDFCCC PRC, and the UCSF IRB [Committee on Human Research or CHR], Biosafety Committee [BSC] and Radiation Safety Committee [RSC]), IND/IDE filing and maintenance, case report form creation, regulatory audit preparation, and protocol template development, all via the Protocol Development and Regulatory Unit.
-This unit is divided into three divisions: the Cooperative Groups Trials Division, the Institutional Trials Division and the Sponsored Trials Division.
+- provides protocol development and editing, consent form development, full regulatory compliance (NCI, FDA, DOD, peer reviewed sponsors or foundations, HDFCCC PRC, and the UCSF IRB, Institutional Biosafety Committee, and Radiation Safety Committee), IND/IDE filing and maintenance, case report form creation, regulatory audit preparation, and protocol template development, all via the Regulatory Unit.

 - provides protocol navigation, study start-up and study maintenance services via the Protocol Project Mangers (PPMs) embedded in the programs